-Physical Characteristics: Small, compactly built and well-balanced with a short, smooth coat colored brindle, seal, or black with white markings
+Coat and Color: Smooth coat; brindle, seal, or black with white markings

 07 of 10

-The Boykin Spaniel was developed in South Carolina around the turn of the century by men who desired a smaller dog with which to hunt turkeys from boats in the Wateree River Swamp.
+The Boykin spaniel was developed in South Carolina around the turn of the 20th century by breeders who desired a fairly small dog with which to hunt turkeys from boats.
 According to legend, all Boykins are descended from a small mixed-breed stray that was trained by Whitaker “Whit” Boykin.
 These cheerful, outgoing dogs get along well with other dogs and possibly the family cat if taught to respect it, but pet birds cannot be considered safe around a Boykin.
-Boykins love people, including well-mannered children of all ages.
+Boykins love people, including well-mannered children.

-Physical Characteristics: Medium-sized with a medium-length distinctive rich liver, brown or dark chocolate colored coat that ranges from straight to slightly wavy
+Coat and Color: Medium-length distinctive rich liver, brown, or dark chocolate coat that ranges from straight to slightly wavy

 08 of 10

-The Chesapeake Bay Retriever was created in the Mid-Atlantic Chesapeake Bay, an estuary that reaches through Maryland and Virginia.
-The Chesapeake Bay Retriever, or Chessie as it is often called, was developed by serious duck hunters to be an excellent hunter and swimmer, and tireless retriever of ducks.
+The Chesapeake Bay retriever was created in the region around the Chesapeake Bay, an estuary that reaches through Maryland and Virginia.
+The Chessie, as it is often called, was developed by duck hunters to be an excellent hunter and swimmer—and a tireless retriever of ducks.
 Newfoundlands, Irish water spaniels, and hounds are likely in its genetic mix.
 The dog has webbed feet to help it swim, along with a coat that repels water and keeps it warm.

 09 of 10

-A hardy, rustic breed developed in the American Deep South as an all-purpose farm and hunting dog, the Louisiana Catahoula Leopard Dog is named for its place of origin in Catahoula Parish, Louisiana.
+A hardy dog breed developed in the South as an all-purpose farm and hunting dog, the Catahoula leopard dog is named for its place of origin: Catahoula Parish, Louisiana.
 Today, the Catahoula is the official state dog of Louisiana.
-Although Catahoula Leopard Dogs are working dogs, they are also devoted family companions.
+Although Catahoula leopard dogs are working dogs, they are also devoted family companions.
 Most get along well with respectful children when raised with them.
-They may or may not get along with other pets.
+But due to their hunting instincts, they might not get along well with other pets.

 Weight: 50 to 95 pounds

-Physical Characteristics: Large and muscular, with a short, smooth coat that comes in many different patterns and colors, from brindle to patched to solid colored (any color other than solid white); many have blue eyes and a leopard-patterned coat
+Coat and Color: Short, smooth coat; comes in many different patterns and colors from brindle to patched to solid (any color other than solid white); many have blue eyes and a leopard-patterned coat

 10 of 10